-The actuarially determined contribution rate effective for fiscal year ending 2019 that is documented in the schedule on the previous page was calculated as of June 30, 2017.
+The actuarially determined contribution rate effective for fiscal year ending 2020 that is documented in the schedule on the previous page was calculated as of June 30, 2017.
 Based on the June 30, 2017 actuarial valuation report, the actuarial methods and assumptions used to calculate this contribution rate is below:

 Item SPRS

-Determined by the

-Actuarial Valuation as of: June 30, 2017
+Determined by the Actuarial Valuation as of: June 30, 2017

 Actuarial Cost Method: Entry Age Normal

 Asset Valuation Method: 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized

 Amortization Method: Level Percent of Pay

 Amortization Period: 26 Years, Closed

 Payroll Growth Rate: 0.00%

 Investment Return: 6.25%

 Inflation: 2.30%

 Salary Increases: 3.05% to 15.55% varies by service

 Mortality: RP-2000 Combined Mortality Table, projected to 2013 with Scale BB (set back 1 year for females)

-Healthcare Trend Rates (Pre-65) Initial trend starting at 7.25% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Healthcare Trend Rates (Pre-65) Initial trend starting at 7.25% at January 1, 2019 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2018 premiums were known at the time of the valuation and were incorporated into the liability measurement.

-Healthcare Trend Rates (Post-65) Initial trend starting at 5.10% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 11 years.
+Healthcare Trend Rates (Post-65) Initial trend starting at 5.10% at January 1, 2019 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 11 years.
+The 2018 premiums were known at the time of the valuation and were incorporated into the liability measurement.